All Episodes

 It seems that everything is being corrupted and rotting away.

-Whether it happens within the democratic process by virtue of vote or not.
+Its whole point is to tear down things that stand in its way, whether it happens within a democratic process by virtue of vote or not.

 And I think a lot of people are scared by it.